Measurement Component

 self.set_progress(i * 100.0 / self.settings["N"])

-# Fill the buffer with sine wave readings from func_gen hardware
+# Fill the buffer with sine wave readings from the hardware

 if self.settings["save_h5"]: